-Older than Mt Isa – it’s quite the feat for a woman whose 105 years of life have been nothing short of incredible.
+Older than Mt Isa – it’s quite the feat for a veteran whose 105 years of life have been nothing short of incredible.

 Elma Tadman was already 10 when the country town was officially established.
 It plays a key role in her memories as the place she met her husband.